Skip to main content

 This dialogue is predicated on trust ∞ trust in the molecules we introduce and in the systems designed to ensure their responsible use.
 The question of how these powerful tools are monitored once they become widely available is therefore deeply personal.
 It is the foundation upon which we can confidently seek to reclaim our vitality.

 The initial clinical trials, while exceptionally rigorous, represent a controlled snapshot in time.
 They involve a few thousand people at most, often with specific health profiles.
 Post-market surveillance expands this picture exponentially, observing a therapeutic’s effects across diverse populations, varying lifestyles, and over the full span of a human life.
-It is a living, evolving process of that ensures the understanding of a peptide’s safety profile grows more complete over time.
+It is a living, evolving process of data collection that ensures the understanding of a peptide’s safety profile grows more complete over time.

 Post-market surveillance acts as a continuous, real-world evaluation of a therapeutic’s safety profile long after its initial approval.